vjelic/rocprofiler-compute-glog-fork/docs/what-is-rocprof-compute.rst

 :doc:`accelerators in the MI300, MI200, and MI100 families <rocm:conceptual/gpu-arch>`.
 Development is in progress to support Radeon™ (RDNA) GPUs.

-ROCm Compute Profiler is built on top of :doc:`ROCProfiler <rocprofiler:rocprofv1>` to monitor hardware performance counters.
+ROCm Compute Profiler is built on top of :doc:`ROCProfiler <rocprofiler:index>` to monitor hardware performance counters.

 .. _high-level-design: